 Reports

-All projects and activities are monitored for progress and for compliance with award scope of work.
+All projects and activities are monitored for progress and compliance with agreed upon scope of work.

-All project reports may be evaluated and reviewed by project supervisor and his or her appointees, including but not limited to outside sources such as other appropriate federal; staff at national and regional levels, state and local government employees, and other individuals with project area expertise, to insure quality and fulfillment of obligation.
+All project reports may be evaluated and reviewed by project supervisor and his or her apointees, including but not limited to outside sources such as other appropriate federal staff at national and regional levels, state and local government employees, and other individuals with project area expertise, to insure quality and fulfillment of obligation.

 Audits